graphcore/examples-utils/README.md

 python -m pip install https://github.com/graphcore/examples-utils.git[jupyter]
 ```

-If you'd like to set the installation to a fixed commit, then we reccommend using the [latest_stable](https://github.com/graphcore/examples-utils/releases/tag/latest_stable) tag, which is tested and updated frequently to maintain functionality.
+If you'd like to set the installation to a commit that is tested and should be reliable, but also updates automatically as fixes and features are added, then we reccommend using the [latest_stable](https://github.com/graphcore/examples-utils/releases/tag/latest_stable) tag, which corresponds to a release by the same name.
 You can use this by adding:

 ```console
 examples-utils[common] @ git+https://github.com/graphcore/examples-utils@latest_stable